AJReade/Film_blog/README.md

-# Film-blog side project Using CSS, HTMl and Js.
+# Film-blog side project Using CSS, HTML and Js.